 When and Where

-This program enrolls a new cohort at the beginning of each semester.
+This program enrolls a new cohort of faculty and staff at the beginning of each spring semester.

-The Reflective Teaching Seminar program will be offered in an online format for the first time in Fall 2017.
-The new format allows more flexibility for participants who aren’t able to make the multiple face-to-face commitments, but who want a similar, engaged community experience in a small cohort.
+The Reflective Teaching Seminar program will be offered in an online format in Spring 2018.
+The online format allows more flexibility for participants who aren’t able to make the multiple face-to-face commitments, but who want a similar, engaged community experience in a small cohort.

-Please note: while this CTL offering will take place in a fully online environment, we will have TWO face-to-face meetings: one kick-off orientation session at the beginning of the semester (September 29th at the CTL), and one closing session at the end (December 8th at the CTL).
+Please note: while this CTL offering will take place in a fully online environment, we will have TWO face-to-face meetings: one kick-off orientation session at the beginning of the semester (Thursday, January 25 from 3:00 pm – 5:00 pm), and one closing session at the end (Thursday, April 12, from 3:00 pm – 5:00 pm).
 These sessions will require pre-work and discussion, and will also provide us a chance to get to know one another and celebrate in community.
 Refreshments will be served.

-- …who are interested in reflecting on their teaching
+- are interested in reflecting on their teaching.

-- …who are prepared to put reflection into action through intentional course design
+- are prepared to put reflection into action through intentional course design.

-In this program, you will reflect on your teaching experiences and explore your pedagogical practices and beliefs by participating in discussion activities, completing readings and course design assignments, and receiving feedback on your progress from peers and instructors.
+In this program, faculty and staff will reflect on their teaching experiences and explore their pedagogical practices and beliefs by participating in discussion activities, completing readings and course design assignments, and receiving feedback on their progress.

-Upon completing the seminar, you will be able to:
+Upon completing the seminar, participants will be able to:

 Units of Study